-Trump surveys Michael's wrath; rescuers search for survivors
+Trump sees Michael's wrath, rescuers search for bodies

 At least 18 deaths in four states have been blamed on Michael, which crashed into the Panhandle last Wednesday as one of the most powerful storms on record to hit the continental United States.

 Thousands of rescuers, including volunteers, are still combing remote areas of the Florida Panhandle for those reported missing.
-They include 46 missing in Mexico Beach, according to ABC News.
-The town took a direct hit from the hurricane,
+They include 46 in Mexico Beach, according to ABC News.
+The town took a direct hit from the hurricane, and at least one person died there.

+With most Mexico Beach homes already searched for survivors, rescue workers began using cadaver dogs to try to recover any human remains that might be buried under debris.

+“The next phase is recovery,” Ignatius Carroll, a Miami fire captain who leads a Federal Emergency Management Agency rescue team, said by phone as he combed through wreckage.
+“We start using the dogs for larger rubble piles that were created by the storm.”

 About 200,000 people remained without power in the U.S. Southeast, with residents cooking with fires and barbecue grills during daylight in hard-hit coastal towns such as Port St. Joe, Florida.